joeky888/dotfile/Software/Command/docker-microk8s.md

 # Enable ingress so there is no need to install metallb and ingress controller
 # It will create a namespace ingress but we don't have to install our cluster into this namespace
-microk8s.enable dns storage helm helm3 ingress metrics-server microk8s.status
+microk8s.enable dns storage helm3 ingress metrics-server
+microk8s.status
 microk8s.inspect
 microk8s.ctr image ls # Like `docker images`